Patagonia: Patagonian giants: early European perceptions

-The main interest in the region sparked by Pigafetta's account came from his reports of their meeting with the local inhabitants, whom they claimed to measure some 9 to 12 feet in height – "so tall that we reached only to his waist" – hence the later idea that Patagonia meant "big feet".
+The main interest in the region sparked by Pigafetta's account came from his reports of their meeting with the local inhabitants, whom they claimed to measure some 9 to 12 ft in height – "so tall that we reached only to his waist" – hence the later idea that Patagonia meant "big feet".
 This supposed race of Patagonian giants or Patagones entered into the common European perception of this then little-known and distant area, to be further fueled by subsequent reports of other expeditions and famous travelers such as Sir Francis Drake, which seemed to confirm these accounts.
 Early charts of the New World sometimes added the legend regio gigantum ("region of the giants") to the Patagonian area.
 By 1611, the Patagonian god Setebos (Settaboth in Pigafetta) was familiar to the hearers of The Tempest.

 The concept and general belief persisted for a further 250 years and was to be sensationally reignited in 1767 when an "official" (but anonymous) account was published of Commodore John Byron's recent voyage of global circumnavigation in HMS Dolphin.
 Byron and crew had spent some time along the coast, and the publication (Voyage Round the World in His Majesty's Ship the Dolphin) seemed to give proof positive of their existence; the publication became an overnight bestseller, thousands of extra copies were to be sold to a willing public, and other prior accounts of the region were hastily republished (even those in which giant-like folk were not mentioned at all).

 However, the Patagonian giant frenzy died down substantially only a few years later, when some more sober and analytical accounts were published.
 In 1773, John Hawkesworth published on behalf of the Admiralty a compendium of noted English southern-hemisphere explorers' journals, including that of James Cook and John Byron.
 In this publication, drawn from their official logs, the people Byron's expedition had encountered clearly were no taller than 6 ft 6 in, very tall but by no means giants.
 Interest soon subsided, although awareness of and belief in the concept persisted in some quarters even into the 20th century.